FAQ

 Wanderung was set up with adults in mind, and in the interests of safety and liability we cannot allow minors on hikes.
 There are some hike clubs that do encourage family based trips based on the North Shore that you may wish to seek out.

-Wanderung also does not support hiking with dogs.
-Most trails don’t allow dogs (for ecological reasons, ask anyone who works for BC Parks).
+Wanderung also does not support hiking with dogs for a number of safety and liability reasons.
+Many trails don’t allow dogs (for ecological reasons, ask anyone who works for BC Parks).
 Dogs present a number of issues on hikes.
 They can trip up hikers whether on or off the leash; some people don’t want dogs in their car; some people have dog phobias and some people actually dislike dogs.
-Please decide for yourself – you know your dog – but the safety and enjoyment of other Wanderung hikers is our top priority.
-Our suggestion is that if you want to run a dog friendly hike, you are free to do so, but please clearly indicate in your CALLOUT description that this is your intention.
-Wanderung is not responsible for any incidents (accidents, fines etc) involving dogs, please also see Wanderung’s terms and conditions regarding breaking the law.

 Is age an issue in Wanderung?